-As a result of L&C's errors Mr V suffered considerable loss in his pension in his 50s when there was little time to make good that loss.
-Mr V will have suffered considerable distress and inconvenience as a result of the avoidable problems in his pension.
+As a result of L&C's errors Mr C suffered considerable loss in his pension in his 50s when there was little time to make good that loss - although I note that Mr C was able to recover some of that loss from the FSCS in 2019.
+Nevertheless, Mr C will have suffered distress and inconvenience as a result of the avoidable problems in his pension.

-I currently consider that L&C's errors have materially contributed to what, overall, will have been a very difficult and worrying time for Mr V. I currently consider that a payment of £500 is appropriate for the distress and inconvenience L&C has caused Mr V.
+I consider that L&C's errors have materially contributed to what, overall, will have been a worrying time for Mr C. I consider that a payment of £500 is appropriate for the distress and inconvenience L&C has caused Mr C.